DSC-IIITKota/DSC-IIITKota/README.md

 - 👯 We are open to collaborate
 - 💬 Ask me about latest tech
-- 📫 How to reach me: dsciiitkota.ac.in
+- 📫 How to reach me: https://dsc-iiit-kota.github.io/DSC-Website